DennisdelRioCarbo/Team-11/README.md

 - According to the CDC, heart disease is the leading cause of death in the United States and the number one killer in Canada, it is also the most costly disease in Canada, putting the greatest burden on our national health care system.

 - A number of factors, individually or in combination, can lead to heart disease, namely: high blood pressure, high blood cholesterol, and smoking are key risk factors for heart disease.
-About 47% of people in the United States have at least one of these three risk factors.
-Several other medical conditions and lifestyle choices can also put people at a higher risk for heart disease, including: diabetes, obesity, an unhealthy diet, diets rich in saturated fat, physical inactivity, excessive alcohol use, stress and a family history of heart disease
+About 47% of people in the United States have at least one of these three risk factors

 #### Slide 3:
 - Some of the risk factors include an unhealthy diet, physical inactivity, tobacco use and harmful use of alcohol